 - The screen remains on only when you're pedalling the machine.

-This recumbent bike is made with maximum comfort kept in mind.
+This recumbent exercise bike is made with maximum comfort kept in mind.
 It features a smooth, elliptical like pedalling action.
 This maximizes its ability to provide a low-impact workout.
 It also has handholds that let you workout your upper body as well.
 This bike's seat is extra cushioned and is built with heavier people kept in mind.
 It's seat is quite wide and the back offers extra support as well.
 You can adjust the angle of the seat's back in 3 different positions.

 A feature that makes this bike really stand out is its Swivel seat.
 The seat can be rotated to the side in order to make mounting/dismounting easier.
 This feature is great for people who have joint problems or are recovering from some sort of injury.
 You don't have to spread your legs too far every time you get on the bike.